dotbenj/gitflow-demo/README.md

 # gitflow-demo

-This is a gitflow demonstration repo
+This is a gitflow demonstration repository